Why Is Meditation Good For You And Your Brain?

 This is where the trouble starts because it is so easy to say ‘One day off won’t hurt.’
 But soon one day becomes two and so on.
 Make your meditation enjoyable and you are more likely to stick with it.

-There are some lovely and inexpensive apps and guides available to help you on this new journey, like the ones below, so make use of them, as they will help you to enjoy your meditation journey.
+There are some lovely and inexpensive apps and guides available to help you on this new journey, like this one, so make use of them, as they will help you to enjoy your meditation journey.

 Make sure that you meditate in an area that is free from distractions and one that is as comfortable as possible.